 - And some methods just won’t work for some families.

 That’s normal.
-That’s part of why there’s so many sleep training methods.
+That’s part of why there are so many sleep training methods.
 So if your current sleep training method isn’t working for you, don’t despair.
 There are other things you can do that will help you turn that failure into a success.

 But first, let’s talk about some specific times when sleep training just doesn’t work.